 What if I can't log in to Blackboard?

 There can be several different reasons.
 First, you must use your Hamilton network account name and password, even if you do not use Hamilton e-mail.
 If you want mail sent from Blackboard to go to another e-mail account, you must set up forwarding in the Hamilton web mail interface.
 Contact the Help Desk (x4181) for help in doing this.
 If you are a new faculty member or employee, you must have a Hamilton email and Colleague ID in order to log into Blackboard.
 If you do not have or are not sure if you have these, please contact Human Resources for a Colleague ID and the Help Desk (x4181) for an email account.

 I've forgotten my password.
 How can I get a new one?

 For Hamilton users, you should use your network username and password.
 If you have forgotten your network password, please go to Forgotten Password Page to request it.
 For guest users and people without a Hamilton email address, you can use the user name "guest" and password "guest" to access parts of the Blackboard system which are available to guests.

-(Students) I added a course, but I don't see it in my course list.
+I added/dropped a course, but I don't see the change in my course list.

 All enrollment information in Blackboard comes from the Registrar's system.
 Only the Registrar's Office can change your enrollment status.
 First, check your enrollment information in the Web Advisor system.
 If that information is incorrect, you must contact the Registrar's Office to get it straightened out.
 Once your Web Advisor records are correct, it may take several hours for Blackboard to correct its records.
 (The update to Blackboard happens twice daily.)